philratcliffe/django_badger/README.md

 # Django Badger
 Award Badges

-## Examples of cURL commands to exercise API
+## Example cURL commands to exercise the API
 You can test the API from the command line using cURL.
 If you pipe the response to json_pp it will format the returned data.